Tips for climbing (and actually enjoying it)

 You are new to cycling, hills may seem an unwelcome challenge.
 To the experienced cyclist, climbing is a meditative break.
 You find the sweet spot of breathing and spinning, you can hear the birds and other wildlife, you can just enjoy the exertion without worrying so much about navigation or traffic.

 1. Stay seated as much as you can – that’s generally the most efficient way to climb.
-You can stand occasionally, such as for a particularly steep section, or to stretch on a very long climb.
+You can stand occasionally, such as for a particularly steep section, or to switch muscle groups on a very long climb.
 To pull maximum air into your lungs, keep your back straight and your chest open.
 Position your hands on the brake hoods and relax your arms so your elbows sit wider than your hips.

 2. Just keep spinning.
 Stay seated, keep your legs spinning with a cadence of around 80 to 90 pedal rpm.
 Focus on spinning faster, not pushing harder.